How do I connect to an SSL/TLS endpoint using the CA certificate bundle in Amazon RDS Oracle wallet?

 ORA-28768: bad magic number

-You might receive this error if the S3 bucket and its contents are encrypted using AWS Key Management Service (AWS KMS).
-To resolve this error, remove the encryption on the bucket objects.
+You receive this error if the S3 bucket and its contents are encrypted with AWS Key Management Service (AWS KMS).
+Remove the encryption on the bucket objects.

 ORA-12535: TNS: operation timed out